caozhichongchong/traits_finder/README.md

 * input: reference database and folder of genomes/metagenomes
 * requirement: python >= 3.0, blast or hmm
 * requirement: for hmm, you need to prepare the hmm database
-* optional: diamond, bwa, hs-blastn, usearch, mafft (and snp-sites)
+* optional: diamond, bwa, hs-blastn, usearch, mafft, fasttree

 ## Install
 `pip install traits_finder`\